reefland/ansible-k3s-argocd-renovate/docs/argocd-settings.md

 ## ArgoCD Initial Dashboard

 Once Traefik has been deployed the ArgoCD Dashboard URL path will resemble: `https://k3s.example.com/argocd/`.

-(If you need earlier access the ArgoCD Dashboard via Port Forwarding, see instructions below.)
+* If you need earlier access to the ArgoCD Dashboard via Port Forwarding, see section `Early Access to ArgoCD Dashboard` below.

 The following shows the contents of the ArgoCD dashboard when only ArgoCD and Renovate are installed.